bbaserdem/OrthoRNN/README.md

 # OrthoRNN
-An orthonormal RNN
+An orthonormal RNN.
+To be studied.

-The idea is to retain lenght of inputs constant so that memory doesn't decay.
+The main idea is; the first hidden layer is a large dimensional, linear layer with recurrency specifically being an orthogonal matrix.
+Things to research;

+-Convergence (with stable orthogonal layer) -Orthogonal layer learning & faster teaching methods.
+-Dimensionality dependence
+-Decay through the orthogonal layer?